SilvaAriel/SilvaAriel.github.io/_posts/2020-10-03-garbage-collector.markdown

 Garbage Collection is an automatic memory manager.
 It is the process used by Java to free up unused memory.
 It does that by cleaning the [Heap Memory](https://stackoverflow.com/a/2308762/5491371) of unreferenced/unreachable objects and reclaiming the space back to be used by another object in the future.
 In languages like C++, for example, you have to manually allocate memory (`malloc()` or `calloc()`) and then, later, deallocate it (`free()`).

 But what happens if the programmer forgets to free up the memory after there’s no reference to the object?
 A Memory Leak.
-That happens when the memory used by the object is not released after it has no reference (the opposite would be [Dangling Pointer](https://en.wikipedia.org/wiki/Dangling_pointer)).
+This happens when the memory used by the object is not released after it has no reference (the opposite would be [Dangling Pointer](https://en.wikipedia.org/wiki/Dangling_pointer)).

 An example of unreachable object that would cause Memory Leak is: